 The duty to report to the GDPR: the first layer of information

-The duty to report in two layers is an obligation that the Spanish Data Protection Agency (AEPD) left patently clear even before that fateful 25th May 2018, and did so in its Guide on the Duty to Report.
+The duty to report on two layers is an obligation that the Spanish Data Protection Agency (AEPD) left patently clear even before that fateful 25th May 2018, and it did so in its Guide on the Duty to Report.

 Basic information (First Layer):

-- The basic data of the website owner.
-Full company name, if the website owner is a company, or full name if it is an individual.
+- The basic details of the website owner.
+Full company name, if the website owner is a company, or full name if he or she is an individual.

-- What is the purpose of the data.
+- The purpose of the data.
 The purpose of the data must really be correctly analysed.
 In other words, if you collect data on a form in order to solve any queries that may arise, then that is the purpose.
 However, if you want to use the data to inform contacts of future sales promotions, then this is a second purpose.

 - The data recipients.
-The service providers are not the recipients.
-Nor are the departments of the same company.
+The service providers are not the recipients, nor are the departments of a given company.
 A recipient should be considered any third party accessing the data to use it in an independent manner.
 Also think about whether the data collected is also transferred to the Public Authorities.

 - Data subject rights.
-This is not overly complicated.
-The rights remain essentially the same.
+This is not very complicated.
+The rights essentially remain the same.